 Nature, quietude, and family are my foundational pillars and sources of sustenance.
 Besides being with my family (moments here), I am happiest in quiet solitude and a life of reflection, tapas, and observation.

 My interest in nourishment, including diet and nutrition as a form of sustenance, and our planet as the material, elemental, and spiritual universe that sustains us connects my professional and personal identity in important ways.

-In my life, research, teaching, and relationships, I hope to understand, embody, and communicate healing and wellness with a philosophy of sustainable co-existence and fulfillment of each individual’s potential (occasional musings here; Diet and wellness: Making bread etc.)
+In my life, research, teaching, and relationships, I hope to embody and communicate a spirit of wholeness with a philosophy of sustainable co-existence and fulfillment of each individual’s potential (occasional musings here; Diet and wellness: Making bread etc.)

 **All Rights Reserved. (c) Vinita Agarwal 2013.
 All content, photographs, and ideas expressed on this site and each of my sites linked from here belong to the author.